 where is the CRPS value for the reference and would be the one for a perfect forecast (which implies ).
 A better forecast is characterized by an increase in CRPSS.

-The AM is usually implemented with a daily time step, due to the availability of long precipitation archives that have no equivalent to a finer resolution.
+The AM is usually implemented with a daily time step, due to the availability of long precipitation archives that have no equivalent at a finer resolution.
 Therefore, the analogue situations are assessed on the basis of a daily time step, by comparing predictors at fixed hours of the day, otherwise one would not know what precipitation values to assign to them.
-However, it can be expected that the analogy of the synoptic situations do not occur systematically at the same time of the day, and that better candidates can be found at a different hour.
+However, it can be expected that the analogy of the synoptic situations do not occur systematically at the same time of the day, and that better candidates can be found by shifting to a different hour.
 On this assumption, a sliding time window (STW) was introduced to allow searching for candidates at different hours of the day.

 Previous tests showed the benefit, in terms of analogy criteria values, of searching for analogue synoptic situations at a finer time step, but without assessing the impact on the forecast skills [Finet et~al.(2008)Finet, Marty, Zin, and Obled].
 In order to assess this potential improvement of the prediction, precipitation data with a resolution of 10 minutes, on a respectable archive length, was used (section 1).
-It was then aggregated in the form of 24 h-totals, but at a 6-hourly time step, by means of a moving average (section 2).
+It was then aggregated in the form of 24 h-totals, but starting at different 6-hourly time step, by means of a moving average (section 2).

 One can question the interest of using daily totals when a 6-hourly precipitation series can be used.
 The first reason is that the 6-hourly time series generated by the AM may not represent well the dynamic of the accurate precipitation (results not shown), due to a smoothed signal.
 Then, sometimes one just does not need finer resolution than the daily time step.
-Finally, when using a reconstructed precipitation archive, the errors in intra-day precipitation distributions have a lesser impact.
+Finally, when using a reconstructed precipitation archive, the errors in intra-day precipitation distributions have a lesser impact over 24h daily totals.

 The changes due to the introduction of a STW was assessed first in regards to the analogy criteria improvement (section 4), and then in terms of precipitation prediction skill (section 5).
 Finally, attempts were made to reconstruct longer 24 h-total precipitations series (section 6).